 - Improper disposal of carpet or fabric-cleaning wastewater

 - Improper disposal of auto and household solvents

 These activities may occur if the activity is conducted in a manner that results in no runoff or pollutants entering the drainage system (i.e. using Best Management Practices).
 For example, residents may wash down their driveways and sidewalks if they complete the activity in a manner that captures or diverts the water they use so that it does not drain into the streets and storm drains.
 This may be accomplished by using best management practices such as sweeping the driveway and sidewalk of all debris and putting it in the trash.
 Then, while using a hose nozzle, lightly spray the driveway and sidewalk away from the gutter onto the lawn or into a planter area.
 Or, just sweep the driveway and sidewalk, no water is necessary.

 Citizen cooperation is vital for an effective stormwater program.
 Likewise, people on the streets are key to timely enforcement.
 If you suspect an emergency, always call 911.
 In a situation where you observe a discharge that you are uncertain about, but should probably be investigated, there are several points for reporting.

 If you observe a non-hazardous discharge during normal business hours, please contact the Public Works Department at 714-993-8148.

 If you observe discharges into the storm drains during non-business hours, please call Placentia dispatch at 714-993-8164.

-As an alternate, the County of Orange also has a water pollution reporting hotline available 24 hours a day to report illegal dumping, illegal discharges into the storm drains, or pollution spills.
+As an alternative, the County of Orange also has a water pollution reporting hotline available 24 hours a day to report illegal dumping, illegal discharges into storm drains, or pollution spills.
 Please call 877-89-SPILL to report such issues.